 Any high-quality video game is incomplete without a good soundscape.
 Whether it be the sound of a gun firing, the cries of battle, believable dialogue sequences, or simply the pitter-patter of rain, audio engineers are a vital role in the game development process.

 Realistic sound effects can make or break a video game's immersion, so it's important to get it right.
-For more competitive games, good sound effects and sound design can even be vital for gameplay, allowing players to hear footsteps and know an enemy approaches.
+For more competitive games, good sound effects and sound design can even be vital for gameplay, allowing players to hear footsteps and know an enemy's approaches.
+To make sure you're always on top of your game, check out our articles on the best sound settings for Fortnite and best sound settings in Valorant.

 Along with all these important team members, a whole host of other important jobs must be completed during the development phase to create the perfect video games.